Ostrich

 Ostriches are large flightless birds.
-Two living species are recognised; the common ostrich, native to large parts of Sub-Saharan Africa, and the Somali ostrich, native to the Horn of Africa.
+Two living species are recognised: the common ostrich, native to large parts of Sub-Saharan Africa, and the Somali ostrich, native to the Horn of Africa.

-They are the heaviest and largest living birds, with adult common ostriches weighing anywhere between 63.5 and 145 kilograms and laying the largest eggs of any living land animal.
-With the ability to run at 70 km/h (43.5 mph), they are the fastest birds on land.
+They are the heaviest and largest living birds, with adult common ostriches weighing anywhere between 63.5–145 kg, and laying the largest eggs of any living land animal.
+With the ability to run at 70 km/h, they are the fastest birds on land.
 They are farmed worldwide, with significant industries in the Philippines and in Namibia.
 South Africa produces about 70% of global ostrich products, with the industry largely centered around the town of Oudtshoorn.
 Ostrich leather is a lucrative commodity, and the large feathers are used as plumes for the decoration of ceremonial headgear.
 Ostrich eggs and meat have been used by humans for millennia.
 Ostrich oil is another product that is made using ostrich fat.

-Ostriches are of the genus Struthio in the order Struthioniformes, part of the infra-class Palaeognathae, a diverse group of flightless birds also known as ratites that includes the emus, rheas, cassowaries, kiwi and the extinct elephant birds and moa.
+Ostriches belong to the genus Struthio in the order Struthioniformes, part of the infra-class Palaeognathae, a diverse group of flightless and weakly-flying birds also known as ratites that includes the cassowaries, emus, rheas, kiwi, tinamous, and the extinct elephant birds and moa.

 The common ostrich was historically native to the Arabian Peninsula, and ostriches were present across Asia as far east as China and Mongolia during the Late Pleistocene and possibly into the Holocene.